Cord blood bank: Public banks

 Public cord blood banks function like public blood banks, in that they accept donations from anyone, discard donations that fail to meet various quality control standards, and use national registries to find recipients for their samples.
 Since patients who need cord blood frequently need more cells than a single collection would have provided, public banks frequently combined multiple samples together when preparing the treatment for a single patient.
-Unlike bone marrow transplantation, cord blood transplantation doesn't require an exact genetic match, which makes it easier to provide patients samples from unrelated donors.
+Before the advent of haploidentical bone marrow transplantation, cord blood's lack of requirement for an exact genetic match made it easier to provide patients samples from unrelated donors.
 The percentage of public bank donations discarded as medical waste is often cited to be between 60 and 80%.
 Some of this is due to contamination that occasionally occurs during collection or complications arising from shipping, though this is mostly due to the fact that most cord blood collections fail to collect enough usable cells.
 Because matches are almost always likely to be better in a public than a private bank, and cord blood from public banks doesn't suffer from the problems it commonly suffers from at private banks (such as potential lower quality control and lower medical usefulness of using a patient's own potentially diseased cord blood), public cord blood banking has been more widely accepted by the medical community.
 One important obstacle facing public banks is the high cost required to maintain them, which has prevented more than a handful from opening.
 Because public banks do not charge storage fees, medical centers do not always have the funds required to establish and maintain them.

 A recent large study by the journal Pediatrics concluded that almost all cord blood transplants come from public banks:

 In the Pediatrics study, transplant specialists who collectively have performed thousands of stem cell transplants for childhood leukemia and other illnesses report that only 50 involved privately banked blood.
 (Support for public cord-blood banking is widespread in the medical community.)
 Forty-one cases involved blood used to treat a family member, often a sibling; in 36 of those cases the need for a transplant was known before the cord blood was collected.
 Only nine cases involved giving cord blood back to the donor, a practice known as autologous transplantation and the chief selling point for private cord-blood banking.